adamci/guides/gmail-transfer-guide-mac.md

       7)  Continue
 ```

-Press `7` and the enter key, and a prompt will appear in your browser.
+Press `7` and then the enter key, and a prompt will appear in your browser.
 Enter your credentials and press `Allow`.
 Then you should see a
 confirmation screen which says `The authentication flow has completed.`.